 - Must be taken during your first year of the program.

 - This three-unit course cannot count toward your 18 concentration units.

 18 Concentration Units (695/696 Courses)

 - Concentrate in one of the following fields: Early European History, Modern European History, United States History, East Asian History, or Latin American History.

 - 6 of the 18 concentration units may be substituted as a Thesis project.

-- If you decide to forgo a Thesis project, you must take two 696 courses and complete two seminar papers (one for each of the two courses).
+- You have the option to complete a Thesis project or to take two 696 courses through which you will complete two seminar papers (one for each of the two courses).

 12 Elective Units